 We also visited one of the most representative symbols of La Laguna, the Church of Nuestra Señora de la Concepción.

-Don't miss the Teide peakexperience : on foot or by cable car.
+Don't miss the Experience Teide peak excursion: on foot or by cableway

 Get to know the most visited national park in Europe and climb the highest peak in Spain.
-Exceed your limits in this excursion to Teide peak with permits.
+Exceed your limits on this excursion of ascent to Teide peak with permits.

-If you want to live a unique and environmentally friendly experience, and also get to know the Teide National Park, declared a UNESCO World Heritage Site, with the help of a guide Senda, book your place for a guided tour of Teide with permits.
+If you want to live a unique and environmentally friendly experience, and also get to know the Teide National Park with a Senda guide, which has been declared a World Heritage Site by UNESCO, then this is the place for you.
+Unesco World Heritagebook your place for a guided visit to Teide with permits.

 DAY 11: VISIT TO LA OROTAVA - STARGAZING IN THE TEIDE NATIONAL PARK